AdamTovatt/multipublish/README.md

 [![NuGet Downloads](https://img.shields.io/nuget/dt/MultiPublish.svg)](https://www.nuget.org/packages/MultiPublish/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

+Tired of running dotnet publish over and over again with different parameters to publish for all the different runtimes and options you want to support?

+What if you could just use dotnet publish but with parameters that accepted array-like values.
+Well, now you can.

-A dotnet global tool that extends `dotnet publish` to support multiple runtime identifiers and self-contained options in a single command, with optional zip packaging of outputs.
+`MultiPublish` is a dotnet tool that extends `dotnet publish` to support multiple runtime identifiers and self-contained options in a single command, with optional zip packaging of outputs.

 ## What It Does